South Wales Central

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Outdated guidelines and failure to follow national guidance for Naso Gastric tube insertion, including PH testing and X-rays, compromised patient safety, compounded by inconsistent practice and lack of specific ITU guidance.
+Concerns summary (AI summary) Outdated guidelines and failure to follow national guidance for Naso Gastric tube insertion, including PH testing and X-rays, compromised patient safety, compounded by inconsistent practice and lack of specific ITU guidance.

 Patricia Donovan